alasdairforsythe/tokenmonster/README.md

 ## Vocabulary Selection Guidance

 Based on my experience, there is a "sweet spot" for a vocabulary size to get the most out of your model.
-It's tempting to use large vocabularies, which has been norm, but you can see on the [TokenMonster Tester](https://bot.co/tokenmonster/) that reducing the vocabulary by 50% or even 75% can often result in only a relatively minor increase to the number of tokens required to tokenize it.
+It's tempting to use large vocabularies, which has been norm, but you can see on the [TokenMonster Tester](https://bot.co/tokenmonster/) and [Interactive Benchmark](https://bot.co/tokenmonster/benchmark.html) that reducing the vocabulary by 50 - 75% can often result in only a relatively minor increase to the number of tokens required to tokenize it.
 Even the very general `englishcode` vocabularies, which are for all intents and purposes multi-lingual, do very well at vocab size `24000`.
-Story or article writing models can go as low as `4096` vocabulary size without feeling the pain.
+Story or article writing models can go as low as `4096` vocabulary size [and still tokenize at 4 characters per token](https://bot.co/tokenmonster/benchmark.html?a=fiction-8000-balanced-v1&b=fiction-4096-balanced-v1&c=fiction-2048-balanced-v1).

 TokenMonster works well with small vocabularies because it's using an optimal selection process.
 In most cases it's simply not necessary to use vocabulary sizes greater than `32000`, unless it's a multi-lingual vocabulary.
 More is not better.
 Using a vocabulary that is excessively large can lead to inefficient usage of embeddings, not to mention an over-complicated grammar.
 The embeddings for all those unneeded tokens occupy memory and computational resources that could be used more efficiently.